nextcloud/documentation/admin_manual/configuration_server/hardening.rst

 some additional security hardening can only be applied in scenarios were the administrator have complete control over the ownCloud instance.

 This document lists some security hardenings which require manual interaction by administrators.
+The whole document content is based on the assumption that you run ownCloud Server on Apache2 on a Linux environment.

 .. note:: ownCloud will warn you in the administration interface if some critical security relevant options are missing,
           however in some cases that are considered second level as defense administrators are encouraged to check these